Mexico : Safety by City

 So...
 How Safe Is Mexico Really?

 - Currency - The Mexican peso is the official currency in Mexico.
-ATMs are widespread throughout the country, and while credit cards are accepted in most top end hotels, restaurants and stores, Mexico is considered largely a cash economy.
+ATMs are widespread throughout the country, and while credit cards are accepted in most high-end hotels, restaurants, and stores, Mexico is considered largely a cash economy.

 - Weather - Mexico's climate varies greatly depending on the particular region.
 Along the coast (applying to both sides of the country) it is hot and wet, unbearably so in the summer.
 However, at middle parts of the country that are at higher elevations such as Guadalajara, particularly those close-by Lake Chapala, are much dryer and more temperate.